B0-B/AMD-AI-Scripts/AMD_LLM_vLLM_Benchmark/README.md

 ### Integrated Benchmark
 ---

 This method can either be imported via `from vbench import integratedBenchmark` or run the prepared orchestration script `broad_bench.py`.
-In the ladder case we recommend to copy the script to not break the original template
+In the ladder case it's recommended to copy the script to not break the original template

 ```bash
 cp broad_bench.py my_broad_bench.py